205Consulting/SpotOn/README.md

 0. To Do:
 ---------
-• remove numbers from everythin
+• Remove numbers from calendar event titles
+•
 • find correspondences between activities_df and calendar_events_df